Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 We will be using two pipes to join three different steps in order to align the raw reads to the draft assembly and then sort this alignment to generate a sorted BAM file.

 First we will generate the alignment using BWA mem, then convert the alignment into BAM with `samtools view` and finally sort the alignment with `samtools sort`.
+Doing it this way w will only generate the one output file, `short_read_alignment.bam`, avoiding the need to generate large intermediary files we won't need again between the other two steps.

 We have run each of these commands separately in [Genomics - Variant Calling](https://cloud-span.github.io/04genomics/01-variant_calling/index.html), if you want to remind yourself of what they do in more detail.

 ~~~
-bwa mem -t 4 consensus.fasta ../ERR3152367_sub5_filtered.fastq | samtools view - -Sb | samtools sort - -@4 -o test.bam
+bwa mem -t 4 consensus.fasta ../ERR3152367_sub5_filtered.fastq | samtools view - -Sb | samtools sort - -@4 -o short_read_alignment.bam
 ~~~
 {: .bash}